 Print the application here.

-After enrolling in SAGE, a student attends three meetings each semester which are necessary to maintain membership: a check-in meeting, a progress report meeting and goal check-in meeting.
-Attending these meetings are a great way to make sure the student is succeeding and has the information and resources necessary to succeed.
+After enrolling in SAGE, a student is expected to meet with a SAGE peer mentor for the following mandatory assessment meetings: SAGE Moodle class, financial aid/program check sheet, instructor expectations/classroom behavior, and academic goals/steps to achieving goals.
+Attending these meetings is a great way to make sure the student is succeeding and has the information and resources necessary to succeed.
 Maintaining the status as an active member is necessary to continue receiving services the next academic year and to be eligible for the SAGE Grant Aid scholarship (other eligibility requirements apply).
 An active member is defined as a full time student making academic progress and participating in at least three SAGE services or activities per semester.

 SAGE Grant Aid Scholarship

 The SAGE Grant Aid Scholarship is awarded in the fall and spring semesters.
 To be eligible to receive the scholarship, a SAGE member must have attended the three meetings each semester listed above and be an active member as defined above.
 The SAGE member must also be receiving the Pell Grant, have a GPA of 2.0 or higher, making academic progress and have completed the modules in the SAGE Financial Literacy Moodle class.
 The SAGE staff meets as a committee and ranks members based on a rubric, which is printed on the scholarship application.
-Scholarship awards are made mid-semester.
+Scholarship awards are typically made at the same time as the final financial-aid disbursement.

 Back To Top